OpenClaw is a personal AI assistant. Praxis Agents live on the business layer.

 Open source and free to start

-We charge for the parts businesses usually need anyway: governance, support, integrations, auditability, and operational safety.
+The Praxis Agents Platform charges for the parts businesses need anyway: governance, support, integrations, auditability, and operational safety.

 Broad messaging-channel support

-We initially offer a controlled web interface because it is easier to secure, easier to audit, and easier to govern.
-Other chat integrations are coming in the future.
+We initially offer a controlled web interface because it is easier to secure, audit, and govern.
+Other chat integrations are coming.

 Built-in browser and device automation